 - Use the hoses to rinse off your dive gear and yourself.
 DO NOT USE THE HOT TUB TO RINSE EQUIPMENT OR YOURSELF- it was not meant for that!
 But by all means, enjoy it afterward.

 For more information view: The Sea Ranch Abalone Information and attached map of Marine Preserve Regions

 Trophy Abs: The Older Big Brother

 Trophy “abs,” as locals call the coveted mollusks, are abalones that have grown to 10 inches or greater.
 Early Research indicated abalone grow approximately one-half inch per year.
 Thus, a two-year-old abalone would be 1.6 inches long, a three-year-old, 2.15 inches, and a red abalone 8 inches in diameter, would be 13 years old.
-The 8 inch ab may have 25 years or more to live.
+The 8-inch ab may have 25 years or more to live.
 Most are between 7 and 9 inches.
-However, later research indicate that growth is not always consistent and may vary dependent upon water and food conditions.
+However, later research indicates that growth is not always consistent and may vary depending upon water and food conditions.

 But that being said, because red abalones which attain lengths exceeding 11 inches are usually crowded, snuggly fitted in between rocks, and obscure, it has not been possible to distinguish a true annual growth ring if such exists.

 Finding Trophy Abalones